-The focus of the EdD is the preparation of individuals for service as educational leaders in educational organizations, in particular, Pre-K to university educational settings.
+The focus of the Doctor of Education (Ed.D.) is the preparation of individuals for service as educational leaders in educational organizations, in particular, Pre-K to university educational settings.
 The intent is to provide such individuals with the advanced knowledge and skills necessary to generate and apply research for solving the problems faced by educational leaders.

-Prior to admission to the EdD program, the student is expected to have:
+Prior to admission to the Ed.D. program, the student is expected to have the following:

-- 1. Completed a master's degree and the equivalent of UHCL's EDUC 6032, EDUC 6033, INST 6031 and SILC 6030. - 2.
-Completed UHCL Admissions Application. - 3.
+- 1. Completed a master's degree and the equivalent of University of Houston-Clear Lake's (UHCL's) EDUC 6032, EDUC 6033, INST 6031 and SILC 6030. - 2.
+Completed a UHCL Admissions Application. - 3.
 Official transcripts from each accredited institution attended sent to the Office of Admissions. - 4.
 A combined score of 1000 on the Verbal and Quantitative portions of the Graduate Record Examination (GRE) and a minimum score of 4.0 on the Analytical Writing portion of the GRE.
 The GRE must have been taken within the last five years. - 5.
 Provided evidence of at least three years of work experience in an educational setting. - 6.
-Provided three reference forms from persons who can address students' performance in graduate studies and potential for educational leadership. - 7.
-Provided a letter from an employer confirming support of the applicant's pursuit of the EdD and support for at least one field placement in the employing organization.
+Provided three reference forms from persons who can address the students' performance in graduate studies and potential for educational leadership.